 Cable Extenders, or fiber optics, shall be used at the discretion of the design engineer or when one or more of the following conditions are met:

-Camera cable runs exceeding 300 ft. shall be fiber optic.
+Camera cable runs exceeding 300 feet shall be fiber optic.

-When adding or replacing cameras to an existing CCTV system, camera total cable lengths (including horizontal and vertical distances) in excess of 300 ft. and no more than 800 ft. may be equipped with Ethernet cable extenders.
+When adding or replacing cameras to an existing CCTV system, camera total cable lengths (including horizontal and vertical distances) in excess of 300 feet and no more than 800 feet may be equipped with Ethernet cable extenders.

 Modules located at the cameras shall be located within a properly sized junction box mounted near the camera.
 Field device modules require local 120 Volt power.